-A total hip replacement is a surgery to replace a diseased or injured hip joint.
+A total hip replacement is surgery to replace a diseased or injured hip joint.
 An artificial ball-and-socket joint is inserted to make a new hip.

 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-An incision will be made along your joint.
+An incision will be made along the joint.
 The muscles will be moved aside.
 The damaged bone and cartilage of the hip joint will be removed.
-The remaining bone will be prepared for the prosthesis.
-The new artificial joint will be placed in position.
-Depending on the type of prosthesis, bone cement may be used to hold one or both parts of the artificial hip firmly to your bone.
-Lastly, the incision will be closed with stitches or staples.
+The remaining bone will be prepared for the artificial joint.
+The artificial joint will be put in place.
+Bone cement may be used to hold one or both parts of the artificial hip to the bone.
+The incision will be closed with stitches or staples.

-For the one-incision surgery, an incision will be made over the outside of your hip.
-The muscles and tendons will be moved out of the way.
-Next, the damaged bone and cartilage of the hip joint will be removed.
-The remaining bone will be prepared for the prosthesis.
-The new artificial joint will then be placed in position.
-Depending on the type of prosthesis, bone cement may be used to hold the artificial hip in place.
-Lastly, the incision will be closed with staples or stitches.
+A few small incisions will be made.
+Tools will be passed through these incisions.
+Images may be taken to help guide surgery.
+The muscles will be moved aside.
+The damaged bone and cartilage of the hip joint will be removed.
+The remaining bone will be prepared for the artificial joint.
+The artificial joint will be put in place.
+Bone cement may be used to hold one or both parts of the artificial hip to the bone.
+The incision will be closed with stitches or staples.

-In case of an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.